messica/pmpro-email-templates/readme.txt

   * Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-email-templates/issues

 == Changelog ==
+= .3 =
+* Added reset button
+* Added AJAX saving.
+* Bug/style fixes

 = .2 =
 * Removed wp editor.
 * Fixed some warnings.

 = .1 =
 * This is the initial version of the plugin.